obogeanu2712/pia/readme.md

     teamId: string
 }

-Any additional fields will be ignored by the app.
+Any additional fields are ignored by the app.

 connect

 The connect request is used to connect to a specified network with the WiFi password (if required).
-Notice that the teamId parameter is no longer sent in this request or any other subsequent request, but the previously stored value will have to be included in all responses, matching the initial value the was sent by the getNetworks request
+Notice that the teamId parameter is no longer sent in this request or any other subsequent request, but the previously stored value will have to be included in all responses, matching the initial value that was sent by the getNetworks request

 {
     action: 'connect',